zhengying-liu/autodl-contrib/README.md

 - TFRecord format

 ### Matrix Format
 Under matrix format, each example is represented as a *feature vector*, as is the case in many classic machine learning settings.
-If you are familiar with `scikit-learn`, you should be familiar with this matrix representation of datasets (`X`, `y`, etc).
-So if you want to contribute data in this format, the minimum kit would be two CSV files: `examples.csv` and `labels,csv`, containing respectively a matrix (`X`) with feature vectors and a matrix (`Y`) with labels.
+If you are familiar with `scikit-learn`, you should be familiar with this matrix representation of datasets (e.g. `X`, `y`).
+So if you want to contribute data in this format, the minimum kit would be two CSV files: `examples.csv` and `labels.csv`, containing respectively a matrix (`X`) with feature vectors and a matrix (`Y`) with labels.

-Note that, this is the standard [AutoML format](https://github.com/codalab/chalab/wiki/Help:-Wizard-%E2%80%90-Challenge-%E2%80%90-Data) used in prior AutoML challenges in [2015](https://competitions.codalab.org/competitions/2321) to [2018](http://prada-research.net/pakdd18/index.php/call-for-competition/).
+Note that, this is the standard [AutoML format](https://github.com/codalab/chalab/wiki/Help:-Wizard-%E2%80%90-Challenge-%E2%80%90-Data) used in prior AutoML challenges, from [2015](https://competitions.codalab.org/competitions/2321) to [2018](http://prada-research.net/pakdd18/index.php/call-for-competition/).

 More details and an example dataset in matrix format can be found in the sub-directory [`matrix_format`](https://github.com/zhengying-liu/autodl-contrib/tree/master/matrix_format).